-The Scheme's investment activities expose it to a variety of financial risks: market risk (including price risk, foreign exchange risk and interest rate risk), credit risk and liquidity risk.
+Financial risk may include market risk (including price risk, foreign exchange risk and interest rate risk), credit risk and liquidity risk.
 The Scheme uses different methods to measure different types of risk to which it is exposed.
 These methods include sensitivity analysis in the case of price, interest rate and foreign exchange risk.